Gluten Free Living – 2014

 Add apple juice.

 Add half-and-half cream.
-Or use Almond Breeze or coconut milk if you’re vegan or dairy intolerant.
+Or use almond milk, Almond Breeze or coconut milk if you’re vegan or dairy intolerant.

 Puree ingredients with an immersion blender until creamy.